sushmaakoju/research-experience/university-of-new-hampshire/README.md

 For employment verification: please contact <a href="http://www.theworknumber.com/"> Employment Verification, University of New Hampshire </a>.

+## Volunteer work as an experienced student

+- I volunteered to learn a new tool such as Lean programming only for Fall 2024.
+- I volunteered to share the background to <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-new-hampshire#my-presentation-on-proof-systems-prior-to-university-of-new-hampshire--sep-9th-2024---oct-1st-2024">proof systems, logic, automata, languages, turing machine and theorem provers</a>.

+- I volunteered to motivate the students on <a href="https://docs.google.com/presentation/d/e/2PACX-1vQCJ_3PrWZp_06_yQPbKDFmGYzWZZpxYI58NY47SRQMiAf6FTisMi9cVYjxAYBQUJH52YJTbdjGsZhd/pub?start=false&loop=false&delayms=3000">Final project presentation, Dec 5th 2024, with a last minute notice to explain with an example to motivate students</a>.

+- I am volunteer Community Educator for Consent-based communication at UNHSHARPP, Spring 2025.
+- I volunteered for UNH 603 challenge for UNHSHARPP.

+- I was given a chance to present as a guest lecture on AI for Academic writing <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-new-hampshire#march-2025-guest-lecture-on-ai-for-academic-writing-under-supervision-of-prof-jessica-bolker">Guest lecture on AI for Academic writing, focussed on ethical, scientific and functional aspects of Large Language models for Academic writing </a> for BIOL 950 Science Communication and BIOL 902 Scientific Writing classes respectively, **under supervision of Prof. Jessica Bolker.**

 ## May 2024 - Aug 2024 : Self Study + Research Assistant works/status for Information Retrieval & neurosymbolic Methods

 For employment verification: please contact <a href="http://www.theworknumber.com/"> the work number </a>.